ArchivesServer/archivesserver.github.io/README.md

 # Netrunner Card Array

 The Netrunner Card Array features at the bottom of each article on this server.
-This provides a consistant visual theme, by displaying Netrunner card images from NetrunnerDB, relevant to the article - prioritising the latest NSG cards where possible.
+This provides a consistant visual theme, by displaying relevant Netrunner card images from NetrunnerDB - prioritising the latest NSG cards where possible.

 ### Netrunner Card Array DB
 Track and monitor the Netrunner cards used throughout this server: https://app.teable.io/share/shrYE602jQrOh9triez/view